Cha12344/apnicollege-demo/README.md

 # apnicollege-demo
-This is my first git reposittory.
+This is my first git repository.